moldimolt/nvidia-overclock/README.md

-# nvidia-overclock
+# nvidia-overclock 2.0
-This repository is a mirror of https://1vwjbxf1wko0yhnr.wordpress.com/2015/08/10/overclocking-tools-for-nvidia-gpus-suck-i-made-my-own/.
-The site hasn't been updated in over 4 years so I'm mirroring it so the code isn't lost if it goes down.
-Archived version available [here](https://web.archive.org/web/20180221193221/https://1vwjbxf1wko0yhnr.wordpress.com/2015/08/10/overclocking-tools-for-nvidia-gpus-suck-i-made-my-own/).
+This is an updated version of the original [nvidia-overclock](https://web.archive.org/web/20180221193221/https://1vwjbxf1wko0yhnr.wordpress.com/2015/08/10/overclocking-tools-for-nvidia-gpus-suck-i-made-my-own/) with support for modern Nvidia GPUs and all known bugs fixed.
+The original tool with no updates or bugfixes is available in the "original" branch.

-The usage syntax is `overclock.exe GPU_CLOCK VRAM_CLOCK` i.e. `overclock.exe 135 250` for a 135MHz GPU overclock and 250MHz GPU VRAM overclock.
+The usage syntax is `overclock.exe GPU GPU_CLOCK VRAM_CLOCK` i.e. `overclock.exe 0 135 250` for a 135MHz GPU overclock and 250MHz VRAM overclock on your first GPU.

-# Known Bugs
-1. Doubled Memory OC reading: When running overclock.exe with no arguments after overclocking, the memory OC reading will appear doubled, e.g. a memory OC of 250MHz (`overclock.exe 135 250`) will show `Current RAM OC: 500MHz`.
-Solely visual and doesn't effect functionality.
-1. Inaccurate GPU/memory clock reading: On GPUs past the 9xx series, overclock.exe reads garbage values for the current GPU/GPU memory clock.
-Solely visual and doesn't effect functionality.
-1. Lacks GDDR6 memory support: Having not been updated since 2015, nvidia-overclock doesn't account for the existence of GDDR6 (i.e. 2xxx series GPUs) and using it on these GPUs causes buggy, potentially dangerous behavior.

 # License
 ```